swstiverma111-ai/ACTB_primer_design/README.md

 GC content: 55%

-Product length:	194 bp
+Expected product length:	194 bp

-Target gene: ACTB (beta-actin), Homo sapiens
+Specificity Statement: The primer pair is specific to ACTB (beta-actin) and does not show significant off-target amplification in the human genome.